 • What conclusions did you come to about the relationship between money and values?

-Participate with your own personal piggybank decorated with your values!
+• Participate with your own personal piggybank decorated with your values!

-What do you know about how personal values affect the goals that you set?
+- What do you know about how personal values affect the goals that you set? - What did you learn about how personal values affect the goals that you set?